ExplicITConsulting/set-outlooksignatures.com/faq.en.md

 You can now use replacement variables of both the `$CurrentUser[…]$` and the `$CurrentMailbox[…]$` namespace.

 Hint: You can also use the VirtualMailboxConfigFile to dynamically define signature INI file entries.
-See '`VirtualMailboxConfigFile`' in this document for details.
+See '[VirtualMailboxConfigFile](https://set-outlooksignatures.com/parameters#38-virtualmailboxconfigfile)' for details.

 ## 21. Can I centrally manage and deploy Outook stationery with this script?